-Select the direction of the hydraulic oil flow by operating the flow selector switch (C).
-(One-way flow or two- way flow) Refer to "Flow Selector Switch" on page 2-39.
+Select the direction of the hydraulic oil flow with the multi-information display.
+(One-way flow or two- way flow).
+For details on how to select the flow direction, refer to "Screen control key, D. Function key" on page 2-23.

 Select the operation mode for the auxiliary hydraulic button (A) by operating the detent mode switch (D).
-Refer to "Detent Mode Switch" on page 2-39.
+Refer to "Detent Mode Switch (D)" on page 2-37.